Banjawarn Station: IRIS investigation

 Australian geologist Harry Mason started investigating the event in early 1995, in relation to the damage the event caused to the Alicia Mine, a gold mine in the Leonora-Laverton area.
 The fireball and the seismic event initially went relatively unnoticed by the news media, except for an article in the Kalgoorlie Miner newspaper, on 1 June 1993.
 Mason conducted in-person and phone interviews with numerous witnesses to compile a report.
 According to a New York Times article, it was Mason who brought the seismic event to the attention of the United States Senate investigators.

-The Senate's Permanent Subcommittee on Investigations asked IRIS to investigate the event.
+The U.S. Senate's Permanent Subcommittee on Investigations asked IRIS to investigate the event.
 Concerning the explosion/earthquake hypotheses, the IRIS report says that the event is more consistent with an earthquake than an explosion (in some aspects, dissimilar to both, and the report notes limitations of the available data).
 Concerning the meteor hypothesis, the report says that, under some assumptions about the meteor size, stony and carbonaceous meteorites explode in airbursts at altitudes of above 10 km, while iron meteorites impact the surface.
 The report assumes that a meteor of the first kind (a high-altitude airburst) could not have produced a seismic event, while an impact could.
 Therefore the report focuses on the possibility of an iron meteorite impacting the surface.
 It says the observations are consistent with the meteorite scenario, but notes the lack of a crater.

 Mason remained convinced that at least some of the observed phenomena were caused by an undeclared test by the Laverton Jindalee Operational Radar Network facility.
 Those claims of Mason were often viewed sceptically.